dataduke/mac-taskpaper/README.md

 ## Things Colors

-In the last years I created some themes for taskpaper.
+In the last years I created some themes for TaskPaper.
 The theme `Things Colors.taskpapertheme` is the last and most feature rich one I designed a year ago on the basis of [Things.app](http://culturedcode.com/things/) by Cultured Code and the shipped theme `Things.taskpapertheme` by Jesse Grosjean.
 I use this theme (nearly) on a daily basis, having not changed anything nor switched away ever since.

 ### Variants